slerman12/BrokenWisdoms-V2-in-progress/7-Disproof.md

 <!--(In cases when GitHub doesn't display long PDFs, I have to press the download button to open).-->

-I also took videos of getting to their current version of the PhD student handbook from Google and Bing.
+I also took videos of getting to their current version of the PhD student handbook from Google and Bing, and the contents, including the numeric inconsistency.

 #### (3) PhD student handbook.